Sondra Wilson for Iowa Governor

 Sondra Wilson

-Author’s note: As of the date of this writing, June 11, 2025, I am currently transcribing the plan onto the website.
-You will come across some severely unfinished links that will soon be transcribed and revised.
+Author’s note: As of the date of this writing, June 15, 2025, I am currently transcribing the plan onto the website.
+You will come across severely unfinished links that will soon be transcribed and revised.
+Most of the plan, however, is now visible.

 Civilian Restoration Corps

-Modeled after Civilian Conservation Corps, then made up-to-date for today’s world, this new, replicable government program will be modeled and improved upon here in Iowa, then eventually leased to other states to help them.
+Modeled after Civilian Conservation Corps and brought up-to-date for today’s world, this new, replicable government program will be modeled and improved upon here in Iowa, then leased to other states following its success.
 The fact that we get to be the first state to model Civilian Restoration Corps should come as a point of pride and a fun talking point that will put us on the map as problem solvers, humanitarians, and people who know and value our history.
-“Heal the Heartland; heal the nation; heal the world.”
-It all starts with the heart.

-The CRC Program will create thousands of new jobs across the state, while drawing upon and bringing money to the hands of inventers, entrepreneurs, engineers, horticulturalists, Master Gardens, and partners across the business world in order to make this plan better and more feasible.
-We live in the “If you build it, they will come” state: if you elect Sondra Wilson as Iowa Governor, this is Iowa’s just reward.
+The CRC Program will create thousands of new jobs across the state, while drawing upon and bringing money to the hands of inventers, entrepreneurs, engineers, horticulture specialists, Master Gardeners, and business partners who will in turn help make this plan as efficient and streamlined as possible.
+We live in the “If you build it, they will come” state.
+Iowans, if you elect me as your next Governor, I promise that we will make history together, and change the fate of the nation and beyond.
+You have my word.

 Team #3: “Solar Installers” – Teams will install solar power, cool roofs, thermal curtains, and other low-cost, energy saving measures to homes and rental properties in order to reduce energy bills for homeowners and renters.
 C.R.C. will prioritize installing solar on apartment complexes to reduce energy bills for all Iowans.
 The Solar Installers leg of the CRC program goes hand-in-hand with the Crop Diversity and Enrichment Act, which will greatly benefit Iowa’s farmers..
 READ MORE.

-Team #4: “Road Repairers” – Fixing crumbling roads and bridges – Construction crews will be able to expand operations through hiring C.R.C. employees who are interested in construction work.
-Fixing crumbling roads and bridges; construction crews will be able to expand operations through hiring C.R.C. employees who are interested in construction work.
+Team #4: “Road Repairers” – Construction crews will be able to expand operations through hiring C.R.C. employees who are interested in construction work.
+Fixing crumbling roads and bridges; construction crews will be able to expand operations through hiring C.R.C. employees who are interested in construction work… READ MORE.

 Team #6: “Trail Trimmers” – Creates and improves trailways, restroom areas, and other recreational outdoors-related infrastructure… READ MORE.